cis-famu/oer-assignment-oer-team-1/Chapter-3.md

 _________________________________________________________________________________________________________
 Identify how to form and evaluate logical (Boolean) expressions

+This topic relates to what we have recently learned in the previous chapters by relating to string and cout statemnts.
+Stating a boolean expression, is formed with the help of those previous skills and now we will be putting it all together to make our very own logical boolean expressions.

 When forming a logical boolean expression it is important to remember that this expression has a value of either true or false.
 An expression will not work if the case is both true or both false.
 An incorrect version of an boolean expression would be Example 1, listed below.
 This expression is incorrect because the parentheses around the logical expression are missing, which is a syntax error.
 A correct version of a boolean expression would be Example 2, listed below.
 This version is right because the boolean expression is wrapped around in parenthesis following the if statement.
 The use of semicolons is important, if you insert a semicolon right after the parenthesis then the statement will not be operated.

 Example 1: Incorrect  version